Abdullah-Nawaz-Git/Facial-Recognition-Siamese-Neural-Network/README.md

 ## How to Run

 1. Clone the repository
-2. Open the `Siamese_Network_Training.ipynb` notebook in a Jupyter environment or Kaggle notebook
+2. Open the `siamese-network.ipynb` notebook in a Jupyter environment or Kaggle notebook
 3. Ensure GPU acceleration is enabled for faster training
 4. Follow the notebook cells sequentially to preprocess data, train the model, and evaluate results